DAT300-Group5/dataset_analytics/README.md

 My opinion:

+We can use HeartPy to calculate the IBI, and then perform the subsequent calculations and queries in the database.
-We could give up this `hrv_5min` table, and try something else on raw data.
+~~We could give up this `hrv_5min` table, and try something else on raw data.~~

 ## Benchmark Design